RECETOX/workflow-testing/README.md

 This repository runs automated workflows tests against UMSA Galaxy.

 ## Instructions

+* For trigerring the test on a PR make sure you are opening it from a branch within the repository (i.e. not from a fork) so the CI is able to access needed repository secrets

-If Planemo test is called on a Galaxy workflow named ref-rnaseq.ga, then tests should be defined in **ref-rnaseq-test.yml** (Note: *-test.yml should be present in filename otherwise you will encounter `No tests were executed - see Galaxy output for details`).
+* If Planemo test is called on a Galaxy workflow named ref-rnaseq.ga, then tests should be defined in **ref-rnaseq-test.yml** (Note: *-test.yml should be present in filename otherwise you will encounter `No tests were executed - see Galaxy output for details`).

-Further details about how to create workflow test(s) can be found at the official source of [Planemo](https://planemo.readthedocs.io/en/latest/test_format.html#job).
+* Details about how to create workflow test(s) can be found at the official source of [Planemo](https://planemo.readthedocs.io/en/latest/test_format.html#job).